 - I reserve the right to charge for my time if I have to wait unduly or if the appliance is difficult to access;

-- The price applies to properties in Coventry postcodes CV1 to CV7, I can work all over the West Midlands but I prefer to quote separately because of travel expense;
+- The price applies to properties in Coventry postcodes CV1 to CV7

-- I can do simple repairs such as replacing power cords or IEC/Kettle plugs but this would be quoted separately.
+- Simple repairs such as replacing power cords or IEC/Kettle leads will be quoted separately.

 How often do I need to test?
 Click here